alexandermendes/next-micro/docs/README.md

 Next Micro aims to address the scenario where we have a frontend comprising various Next.js microservices and make working with those microservices easier.

-Next Micro launches a reverse-proxy server that becomes the entry point via which all underlying services are accessed.
+Next Micro launches a reverse-proxy that becomes the entry point via which all underlying services are accessed.
 When a route is hit Next Micro will launch the responsible service automatically then, to help manage resources, close it down after a specified time to live (TTL).